Exchange Server Subscription Edition (SE): what you need to know

 Exchange Server Subscription Edition OG

-Microsoft Exchange Server Subscription Edition (SE) is coming soon.
+The first version of Microsoft Exchange Server Subscription Edition (SE) was released on July 1, 2025.
 It’s supposed to be the latest and final version of on-premises Exchange.
-After its first announcement back in 2020, when its unofficial codename was simply vNext (the next version), Microsoft has finally revealed some news about it.
+After its first announcement back in 2020, when its unofficial codename was simply vNext (the next version), Microsoft continued to microdose news about it.
+In this article, I’m summing up all the known facts.
 So, if you want to know what’s new, what Exchange Server SE RTM is, when and how to migrate, and more, read on.

 Licensing and pricing updates (April 2025)

 On April 3, 2025, Microsoft announced some changes to the pricing of on-premises servers.
-Changes will take effect starting from July 2025, when the Exchange Server SE RTM will be released.
+Changes will take effect starting from July 2025 (for standalone server licenses), when Exchange Server SE RTM is released.
+CAL licenses get an increase in August 2025.

 • 10% increase in prices for standalone on-premises server products (Exchange Server, Skype for Business Server and SharePoint Server).